tinymce/tinymce-docs/ui-components/autocompleter.md

 {{site.requires_5_6v}}

-The `CardMenuItem` allow for customization of layout and content.
-This is done by constructing an array of subcomponent specifications which will decide the structure of the final item.
+The `CardMenuItem` allows customization of layout and content.
+This is done by constructing an array of subcomponent specifications which will determine the structure of the final item.
 A classical example of this would be the need to display a "user" item containing a profile picture, a user name, and a description.

 | Name | Value | Requirement | Description |
 | ---- | ----- | ----------- | ----------- |